fipso/freenews/README.md

 A paywall bypassing reverse proxy and DNS server written in go.

+**This project is still hard work in progress.
+Expect stuff to just not work.
+Setup requires some linux and network knowledge.**

 ### Why ?

 The goal of this project is to provide a unpaywalling solution that works on platforms where modifying your browsers content is not possible.